`The peculiar risk lay in the possibility of

 dancing at my side!

-`Then I tried to preserve myself from the horror that was
+`Then I tried to preserve myself from the horror

 coming upon me, by regarding it as a rigorous punishment of human